Isac Lundeström

-Isac Lundeström (born 6 November 1999) is a Swedish professional ice hockey forward who is currently under contract with the Columbus Blue Jackets of the National Hockey League (NHL).
+Isac Lundeström (born 6 November 1999) is a Swedish professional ice hockey player who is a forward for the Columbus Blue Jackets of the National Hockey League (NHL).

 Playing career

 Lundeström played with Luleå HF of the Swedish Hockey League (SHL).
 He became the team's youngest ever scorer when he scored his first goal for the team at the age of 16.
 In his final year with Luleå HF before being drafted, he scored six goals and 15 points in 42 games.